alphagov/govuk-design-guide/docs/components/content-list.md

   - have meaningful text

-  Considerations and criteria taken from the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/contents_list#accessibility-acceptance-criteria" rel="noopener noreferrer" target="_blank">Component Guide (open in a new tab)</a>.'
+  Considerations and criteria taken from the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/contents_list#accessibility-acceptance-criteria" rel="noopener noreferrer" target="_blank">Component Guide (opens in a new tab)</a>.'

 # Other design systems
 # List out all the other design systems that have documented this exact same component.
 This includes the GOV.UK Design System, along with other UK government departments.